-The Director of Enrollment and Student Life will assist in the case that a student comes that is in need of mental health services, or if a professor has referred a student to The Director of Enrollment, that may need mental health assistance.
-If the student is in need of mental health services, at that time, the Director of Enrollment and Student Life will offer a list of local mental health service providers to the student.
+The Director of Enrollment and Student Services will assist in the case that a student comes that is in need of mental health services, or if a professor has referred a student to The Director of Enrollment, that may need mental health assistance.
+If the student is in need of mental health services, the Director of Enrollment and Student Services will offer a list of local mental health service providers to the student.